apache/druid/docs/querying/dart.md

 ---
 id: dart
-title: "SQL queries using the Dart query engine"
+title: "SQL queries using the Dart query profile"
-sidebar_label: "Dart query engine"
+sidebar_label: "Dart query profile"
-description: Use the Dart query engine for light-weight queries that don't need all the capabilities of the MSQ task engine.
+description: The Dart query profile for the MSQ engine is an alternative to the native query engine that offers better parallelism and better performance for certain types of queries.
 ---

 import Tabs from '@theme/Tabs';